GlitchOo/gs_gangs/README.md

     - Invite members
     - Manage members
         - Kick members
-        - Chnage members rank
+        - Change members rank

-/mygang - Dispalys the players gang and rank
+/mygang - Display the players gang and rank

 The following command is for permitted access (Changed in the config [AcePerms | Group]) /setgang [PlayerId] [GangName] [GangRank]